Brooke Washusen

 Available For Media Comment.

-Brooke is a PhD candidate at the Adelaide Law School.
+Brooke is a PhD Candidate at the School of Law.
 Her research focuses on modern concepts of family and how succession law can be reformed to better accommodate these structures.
-She is also a sessional academic at the Law School and has experience teaching Succession, Law Reform and Criminal Law.
+She is also a Sessional Academic at the School of Law and has experience teaching Succession, Law Reform and Criminal Law.

-Brooke is also a Researcher with the South Australian Law Reform Institute (SALRI) where she has worked across a number of projects including Communication Partners (2021), Supported-Decision Making (2024-2025), and the Review of the Real Property Act (2024-2025), where she was the Lead Researcher.
-She is currently helping to conduct SALRI’s research study into Indigenous Jury Participation.
+Brooke is also a Researcher with the South Australian Law Reform Institute (SALRI) where she has worked across a number of projects including Communication Partners (2021), Supported-Decision Making (2024-2025), the Review of the Real Property Act (2024-2025), where she was the Lead Researcher, and Indigenous Jury Participation (2025-2026).

 Prior to her candidature, Brooke practised in the areas of succession and family law, and had a particular interest in family provision claims.